 Nesta is based in the UK, but we work on projects all around the world.
-We focus on practical projects to promote innovation for the public benefit and share what we’ve learned, in areas ranging from the economy and entrepreneurship to innovation within governments and cities.
+We focus on practical projects to promote innovation that changes the world for good.
+We share what we’ve learned, in areas ranging from the economy and entrepreneurship to innovation within governments and cities.

 - Skills - We’re working to promote and spread innovation skills around the world, for example through our DIY Toolkit, which has been translated into 12 languages and used by 250,000 people globally.

 - Labs - We’re supporting the work and creation of new innovation labs within national city governments, in countries such as Chile and the United Arab Emirates.
 We also bring labs together to learn from each other through events like our LabWorks series and a monthly newsletter, Lab Notes.

 - Development - We’re pioneering and promoting new innovation methods in development, working closely with agencies such as UNDP and the World Bank.
 In 2016, we published a definitive overview of the state of innovation in international development.